BR0kEN-/cikit/docs/_documentation/gitlab-ci/README.md

 description: Use Gitlab CI for building branches.
 ---

-It is possible to use Gitlab CI instead of Jenkins for continuous builds of projects.
+It is possible to use Gitlab CI instead of Jenkins to continuously build/test a project.
 There are several differences between these two solutions and we'll review them superficially.

 **Jenkins**: fully pluggable system, allowing to create a flexible architecture for your continuous integration.
 More complex and require some maintenance.